nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Subsection content banner ####

-Any exclusion descriptions for a subsection **MUST** be applicable to that subsection only.
-Where the exclusion description applies to more than one subsection (but not all), it **MUST** be repeated in the applicable subsections.
+Any content descriptions for a subsection **MUST** be applicable to that subsection only.
+Where the content description applies to more than one subsection (but not all), it **MUST** be repeated in the applicable subsections.
 A subsection exclusion description **MUST NOT** be replicated as section content.

 ### Date banner ###

-The provider **MUST** supply all matching dates/times, for example, the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.

-If no end date is supplied, the provider **MUST** supply all data from start date onwards (including future where applicable).

-If no start date is supplied, the provider **MUST** supply all data until the end date.

 #### Applied date ranges ####